Eric White (basketball)

 Eric Lance White (born December 30, 1965) is an American former professional basketball player.
 Born in San Francisco, he played collegiately at Pepperdine University from 1983 to 1987.
 He was listed as a 6 ft 8 in, 200 lb power forward.

 White was selected in the 3rd round with the 19th pick of the 1987 NBA draft by the Detroit Pistons.
 He played for the Mississippi Jets of the Continental Basketball Association (CBA) during the 1987–88 season and was selected to the CBA All-Rookie Team.
-From 1987 to 1989 he played in just two NBA seasons, with the L.A.
+From 1987 to 1989 he played in two NBA seasons, with the L.A.
 Clippers and the Utah Jazz, averaging 6.1 points and 2.4 rebounds per game.
 He was selected as an expansion draft pick by the Minnesota Timberwolves in 1989.